PradhanSaini/borrow-money-web-app/README.md

 To push your changes to Github/Gitlab you need to create a new repository and push the changes there.

 ## Setup instructions for Backend

-Open a teminal and move into the backend directory then run the following command
+Open a teminal and move into the server directory then run the following command

 ```
 backend
     src
         index.js -> handles all backend requests

-frontend
-    src
-        components -> create and store components here
-        pages -> create and store pages here
-        utils -> create and store utilities here
 ```

 Edit the variables in `.env` file you just created.